|

 on October 15, 1785.
 Under the leadership of Whittaker, the community made great strides in establishing a sense of community

 and ability to stand the test of time.
 The Age of the Founders came to an end with the death of Whittaker in 1787.
+With the death of the last founder,

 leadership of the community fell to Joseph Meacham who had been one of the first American converts.
 Meacham was responsible